michael2012z/BitBible/markdown/KJV/files/Exod.md

 16. And if a man entice a maid that is not betrothed, and lie with her, he shall surely endow her to be his wife.

-17. If her father utterly refuse to give her unto him, he shall pay money according to the dowry of virgins.pay: Heb. weigh
+17. If her father utterly refuse to give her unto him, he shall pay money according to the dowry of virgins.

 18. Thou shalt not suffer a witch to live.